achmelev/lilac/trunk/docs/web/markdowns/reference.markdown

 ###Bootstrap method statement

 A bootstrap method statement specifies a bootstrap method which can be referenced by a [dynamic method reference](#dynamic-method-reference-statement).
-It is a [simple statement](#statements) with has at least one argument.
+It is a [simple statement](#statements) with multiple (at least one) arguments.
 The statement consists of the keywords **bootstrap** and **method** followed by the name of the method and then by comma separated arguments.
 The first argument specifies a name of a [method handle constant](#method-handle-statement).
-Further arguments if present specify names of further constants to be used as arguments of the bootstrap method as defined in the [JVM specification](http://docs.oracle.com/javase/specs/jvms/se8/html/jvms-4.html#jvms-4.7.23).
+Further arguments, if present, specify names of further constants to be used as arguments of the bootstrap method as defined in the [JVM specification](http://docs.oracle.com/javase/specs/jvms/se8/html/jvms-4.html#jvms-4.7.23).
-The exact syntax of the statement is as in the following EBNF expression:
+The exact syntax of the statement is as defined in the following EBNF expression:

     ::ebnf
     bootstrap method statement = 'bootstrap', 'method', method name, method handle constant, {',', argument constant} ;